shadowfinderstudios/shadowblox/README.md

 > requests are accepted from both sites, but pushes only occur from Forgejo.

 Shadow `DataModel` and script runner emulating Roblox APIs and behaviors.
-Hooks into a frontend that provides rendering, input, physics, networking, etc., such as [Godot](https://godotengine.org/) or another game engine.
+Hooks into a frontend that provides rendering, input, etc., such as [Godot](https://godotengine.org/) or another game engine.
 Like [React](https://react.dev/), but for games.

 This project is not affiliated with Roblox Corporation.